Drug & Alcohol Rehab in Hounslow

-Once a detox has been effectively completed, individuals are then encouraged to follow this with other rehabilitative treatments such as therapies and psychological-based treatments.
+Once a detox has been effectively completed and alcohol withdrawal symptoms have subsided, individuals are then encouraged to follow this with other rehabilitative treatments such as therapies and psychological-based treatments.

 Known as a highly addictive and dangerous drug, cocaine is the second most commonly consumed drug in the UK.

-Most commonly found in the form of a white powder, cocaine is often snorted during consumption, causing damage to the nose tissue as well as the heart and lungs when consumed in the long term.
+Most commonly found in the form of a white powder, cocaine and crack cocaine are often snorted during consumption, causing damage to the nose tissue as well as the heart and lungs when consumed in the long term.

 With supervision, individuals should cut down on their usage of cocaine, resulting in complete abstinence before further treatments through drug and alcohol rehab in Hounslow are progressed.

-For example, psychological-based treatments are also suggested for cocaine addictions due to the strong psychological impact that this drug can have.
+For example, psychological-based treatments are also suggested for cocaine addiction due to the strong psychological impact that this drug can have.

 Heroin is another highly addictive substance, resulting in the highest proportion of individuals requiring rehabilitative services for opiates.